 Red Carpet Andy (OK, Blue)

 Posted by AndyFan: Our West Coast reporters are on the case.
 Andy was spotted at the season 2 premiere party for ABCs Wipeout on Monday night.
 We are a bit concerned as rumors have it that Andy will be making an appearance in this season, and not as a part of a best of compilation episode as he has in the past.
 At first I agreed with the 3 Mommies, what was he thinking?
 I don’t know who the 3 Mommies are but there is little reliable reference online and three moms seemed like a good source.
 I have to say that AndyFan (yes, talking in the third person) did try and talk Andy out of it the first time.
-Reality TV is not TV to AndyFan, and ti is certainly below Andy to be a part of.
+Reality TV is not TV to AndyFan, and it is certainly below Andy to be a part of.
 Jon and Kate, come on now.
 Eight kids isn’t a miracle, the nation wanting to watch 8 kids and two numbnut parents is a miracle.
 Most parents can barely stand their own kids for a half an hour straight, why do people want to watch that zoo.
 And they have a website?
 Come on other people, don’t you get mad when your crazy uncle sends you a Snapfish link to the family vacation photos?
 We are all glad that most of our relatives still don’t know how to plug there video cameras into the tv to show us their trips like the good ol’ days of Super 8 movies.
 Why would you want to see some strangers, ten of them for the matter, sharing a forced good time for the cameras.
 And are we really crying for their situation, they have someone to take the picture of them.
 Most normal insane families have to find a ledge, argue about how to use the timer, set the thing up, run back around and look like an arse when they cut off their heads because they aren’t photographers and shouldn’t be setting up shots.

 Andyway, AndyFan was very against Andys forray into the reality television world, but then one night Andy calls AndyFan to tell him the premeire is airing.
 AndyFan was given moments to find a television.
 And find a television he did.
 A big one.
 One almost large enough to portray Andys awesomeness the way his awesomeness is meant to be portrayed.
 One big enough to make his trip up the treadmill (he swears it was moving) death defying.
 A screen big enough to show just how big those balls were, especially when he fell off the giant red rubber bouncy things.
 This wasn’t reality tv, this was Indiana Jones meets the Three Stooges, without the snakes.
 The real shame was not being able to see Andy jump the swirling arms as he stood on a tiny post.
 Get rid of the athletes, put in the couch potatoes.